-In the left panel the metric that interests me most is the far right column - the ‘Difficulty Score’.
+In the left panel the key metric is the far right column – the ‘Difficulty Score’.

-One in particular interests me: ‘lifestyle blog ideas’:
+One in particular looks good: ‘lifestyle blog ideas’:

 It has good average monthly search volume (390) and the SEO difficulty is within my range (35).

-I click on that keyword and in right side panel I can see the top 10 websites that rank in Google for that keyword.
+Click on that keyword and in right side panel you’ll cansee the top 10 websites that rank in Google for that keyword.

-Immediately, I see that in Position #8 there’s a website with a domain authority of only 20…
+You can see that in Position #8 there’s a website with a domain authority of only 20.

-…that means that with a DA of 21 I should be able to rank on Page #1 of Google for this keyword.
+With a DA of 21 you should be able to rank on Page #1 of Google for this keyword.

-So I click on the ‘Add To List’ button at the bottom of the page:
+So click on the ‘Add To List’ button at the bottom of the page:

-If I don’t already have a list, KWFinder will ask me to create a list.
+If you don’t already have a list, KWFinder will ask you to create one.

-Otherwise, it will simply add that keyword, together with all its metrics, to my existing list.
+Otherwise, it will simply add that keyword, together with all its metrics, to your existing list.

 And that’s it!

-I now go and write my blog post, targeting the keyword ‘lifestyle blog ideas’.
+You now need to go and write your blog post, targeting the keyword ‘lifestyle blog ideas’.